common-workflow-language/governance/fundraising.md

 ### Sustaining sponsors
 * Listed **prominently** with company logo as ‘sustaining member’ on CWL website
 * Permission to use CWL **sustaining** member logo on own materials
-* **Featured** presentation in CWL annual symposium
+* **Featured** presentation in CWL annual symposium.
+(The presentation will have special promotion reflecting the Sustaining Sponsor status)
-* Promotion of CWL-related events hosted by organization via CWL mailing list / twitter etc
+* Promotion of CWL-related events hosted by organization via CWL mailing list / twitter etc, as long as they respect the CWL code of conduct, or equivalent
 * Promotion of CWL-related Job Advertisements via CWL mailing list / twitter etc
 * Receipt of semi-annual CWL update newsletter